 Q. Can banks make the customer pay a fee for letting them use a specific payment method?

 A. Banks can charge a fee for using a specific SBI credit card bill payment method due to special circumstances.
-For instance, if the payment mode you are using involves an expedited service by the bank or the option is one where the bank has to incur additional costs, then it is likely that a bank may charge a certain fee.
+For instance, if the payment mode you are using involves an expedited service by the bank or the option is one where the bank has to incur additional costs, then it is likely that a bank will charge a certain fee.

-Q. Can State Bank still charge a late fee if the payment has been mailed before the due date?
+Q. Can State Bank charge a late fee if the payment has been mailed before the due date?

 A. Yes, State Bank can do that.
 This is because you are liable to make the SBI credit card bill payment on or before the due date.
 If you have mailed a cheque but it has not been received or has been received but not cleared as yet by the due date, then you will be charged a late fee.
 This is why your account agreement always mentions that a payment made through specific methods that can cause a delay in clearance should be made 4 to 5 days prior to the due date.